YusufBolden/Assessment-Survey/README.md

 ```
 ### Try/Except block to create the CSV file

 Example 8 shows a `try/except` block.
 Inside the `try` loop, the code looks in the code folder for a file named `pySurvey`.
 If the file is found, the code appends to that file using `df = df.append`.
-If the `pySurvey` file is not found, the `except` block is activated which will create a CSV file.
+If the `pySurvey` file is not found, the `except` block is activated which will create a CSV file named `pySurvey.csv`.
 The code will then take the stored data, create a CSV file named `pySurvey` and write to the file because the `mode='w'` instructs the code to write to stored data to the file.
 ```
 # Example 8